‘Love Island’ Finalist Demi Jones Goes Pantless While Wearing Fuzzy Sweater

 Demi opted to go pantless while wearing a fuzzy brown hooded sweater.
 Her sculpted thighs were put on full display.
 She kept the casual look simple and only accessorized with sparkling earrings.

 The brunette bombshell also pulled back her long locks in a sleek ponytail, allowing fans to get a better view of her gorgeous face.
-In addition, her nails were perfectly manicured and painted a flattering beige color, giving her additional glamour.
+In addition, her nails were perfectly manicured and painted a flattering off-white color, giving her additional glamour.

 For the casual photo shoot, Demi placed one of her hands in her pocket and tugged on the sweater’s hood.
 She focused her attention on the camera lens with her mouth slightly open.